VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 * Those that try to act as "a global language for all", formally called "International auxiliary languages" or IALs
 * "Engineered Languages" usually try to make a language that's all about making it as good as possible given some restrictions or intended use case.
 Arguably, IALs fall into this category.
-* "Artistic languages" are those made primarily for their aesthetics or making a world feel more fantastical.
-Often these are used for TV, novels, comics, or other entertainment media.
+* "Artistic languages" are those made as art.
+Sometimes these are self-conained: The art is the language, often times they exist to make a world feel more fantastical.
+Often these are used for TV, novels, comics, or other entertainment media, but not always

 You're probably familiar with more art langs than you realized, some of the more commonly recognized include: